 Once you know the viscosity characteristics of the liquid you plan to pump, you can apply several steps to determine the ideal pump for you.
 They involve:

 - Calculating the required flow rate and total dynamic head at the operating temperature

 - Apply an appropriate correction chart (see below)

 - Use these adjusted values in conjunction with the manufacturer’s supplied water performance curves

 Maximum Viscosity Levels for Centrifugal Pumps

 Though centrifugal pumps are the most commonly used type of pump, common wisdom doesn’t recommend using them when a fluid’s viscosity exceeds 300 centistrokes.
 (A centistroke is a standard engineering unit of viscosity, one that compares the fluid’s absolute viscosity to its specific gravity.)
-Some experts say that the effective range of viscosities for well-designed centrifugal pumps may range from 1,400 to 3,300 centistrokes.
+This 300 centistokes limit is particularly applicable to magnetic-drive centrifugals.
+Some experts say that the effective range of viscosities for direct-coupled centrifugal pumps may range from 1,400 to 3,300 centistrokes.